garfix/nli-go/doc/remarks.md

+# 2020-02-15

+I wanted to finish the story in the previous entry with "Moving the grammar rule np() -> she() up a few lines did the trick", but in fact it didn't :/

+I have rewritten the Earley parser.
+It now extracts all trees, and does this correctly, and efficiently.

+Only now I completely understand the algorithm, and can I mentally reproduce a parsing process.
+It really is an awesome algorithm, it gets better every year.

+# 2020-02-11

+This morning I had the following interaction with my system:

+    Q: How many children has Madonna?
+    A: She has 4 children
+	Q: How old is she?
+	A: I don't know

+This was my first attempt at anaphora resolution with DBpedia.
+I looked at what went wrong.
+I knew the system could calculate Madonna's birthday so that was not it.

+Turned out that the system did not use "she" as a pronoun, but first tried to use it as a name.
+"She" is the name of many things: a magazine, several songs and movies, but these are all not persons, so no match.
+Until it found

+    She: 7th century Chinese ruler of Qi  ( http://dbpedia.org/page/She_(Qi) )

+The system went on happily, looking up the birth date and death date of this young ancient ruler.
+Unfortunately his(!) birth date is unknown, and this lead to the result of "unknown".

 # 2020-02-09

 I managed to do anaphora resolution on both the lines 5 and 3 of the blocks world.
 I add entries to the anaphora queue